 Other examples like the Pan African Flag

 Although continents don’t have a single flag, many countries that are geographically and culturally close share elements and colors on their flags.
 For example, countries that are part of the Arab world use the colors of Arab dynasties in their flags: green, black, white, and red.
-Slavic countries use a unifying colour scheme of white, red, and blue.
+Slavic countries use a unifying color scheme of white, red, and blue.
 The Nordic countries of Sweden, Finland, Denmark, and Norway all incorporate a Nordic Cross on their flags.

-Garvey felt that a shared flag would help give African people, and all people of African descent, a unity and pride they currently lacked.
+Garvey felt that a shared flag would help give African people, and all people of African descent, the unity and pride they currently lacked.
 In August 1920, during a UNIA meeting led by Garvey, a Pan African Flag was created.

 Colors and other names of the Pan African Flag

 Created a century ago, the flag still has importance today.
 The flag has assumed many names since its creation, including the Black Nationalist Flag, Black Liberation Flag, and Afro-American Flag.
-During the US civil rights movement in the 1960s, the flag gained in popularity.
+During the US civil rights movement in the 1960s, the flag gained popularity.
 The flag symbolized pride in having African ancestry, something that was viewed by society as a hindrance.

 Modern uses of the flag

 The flag has played a big part in modern protests.
 It was most noticeable during the 2014 protests against the fatal shooting of Michael Brown by police.
 The flag has also been used in modern media, playing a strong part in the design of the 2018 superhero film Black Panther.
 Many of the costumes use colors from the Pan African Flag.
 The character of T’Challa, the Black Panther, is often seen wearing black.
-His royal guard wears a uniform of predominantly red, whereas the River Tribe are given costumes of green.
+His royal guard wears a uniform of predominantly red, whereas the River Tribe is given costumes of green.

 The second flag

-Although the 1900 song mocked the African nations for lacking a unifying flag, a century later they, in fact, have two.
+Although the 1900 song mocked the African nations for lacking a unifying flag, a century later, they, in fact, have two.
 The first flag was created by Marcus Garvey.
 The second was inspired by the Ethiopian flag.
 Ethiopia is held as a symbol of strength on the African continent.
 It is one of only two countries that preserved its sovereignty during Europe’s colonization period in the late 19th and early 20th centuries.

 Italy did attempt to colonize the nation in 1894.
 Despite sending a sizable army of 20,000 men, Italy was no match for the 200,000-strong Ethiopian army.
 However, Ethiopia was briefly occupied by Italy during World War II.

 Many African countries celebrated Ethiopia’s legacy when they created their flags after gaining independence.
 Ghana was the first to adopt the colors of Ethiopia’s flag when it gained independence in 1957.
-The Ethiopian color scheme of red, gold, and green were used.
+The Ethiopian color scheme of red, gold, and green was used.
 Almost all sub-Saharan African countries have also adopted this color scheme, including Cameroon, Mali, Senegal, and Benin.

 Still a strong symbol today

 The idea of a Pan African Flag as a cry of unity is still a strong symbol in the world today.
-Walk through any African-American neighbourhood and most likely you will see a Pan African Flag proudly on display.
+Walk through any African-American neighborhood, and most likely, you will see a Pan African Flag proudly on display.
 For many, the flag represents an identity that goes beyond their “Americanness.”
 The Pan African flag allows Black people to feel proud of their ancestry and heritage, necessary especially in a country founded on the enslavement and exploitation of their ancestors.